Virtual finite-state machine: Logical expression

 Logical expressions are used to express any logical function.

 Evaluation of a logical expression

 The logical value (true, false) of a logical expression is calculated by testing whether any of the AND-sets in the OR-table is a subset of VI.

-Output Names and Virtual Output
+Output names and virtual output

 A state of an output is described by Output Names which create a set: